 In 1998, Robin Williams won the Academy Award for Best Supporting Actor for his performance in Good Will Hunting.

 There are many magnificent moments in his performance, but one of the most memorable is the “it’s not your fault” scene.
 Will (Matt Damon) breaks down in tears.
-“It’s not your fault” becomes a pivotal moment of the film.
+“It’s not your fault” becomes a pivotal moment in the film.